Port Stanley: 13 Best Things to Do + Complete Beach Guide (Updated 2022)

 Where is Port Stanley?

-Port Stanley is located along Elgin County’s Lake Erie North Shore.
+Port Stanley is located along the north shore of Lake Erie, in Elgin County.
 It is about a 40 minute drive south of London, 2 1/2 hours southwest of Toronto, or 2 hours northeast of Windsor.
 It is surrounded by the communities of Shedden, St Thomas, Aylmer and Sparta, Ontario.

 Just east from Port Stanley along Lake Erie’s North Shore, you will also find Port Bruce and Port Burwell, two other popular beaches in Elgin County.